- Application Information

 Tips for prospective students before applying

 Talk to graduate students – Answering whether, when, and where to go for graduate school requires some exploration and self-reflection.
 Students have different motivations so there is no “one size fits all” plan.
-Get perspectives from graduate students in your school.
+If your department has a graduate program, get perspectives from graduate students.
 Find out what motivated them to go to graduate school, what they like and find difficult, and what they wish they had known before applying.

 Explore research directions – You have probably narrowed down your interests to sub-disciplines like environmental science, geophysics, or paleontology.
 However, every sub-discipline has many sub-sub-disciplines with interesting research questions and different approaches that involve field work, computer programming, and experiments in the laboratory.
 Think how you have chosen your major, about the courses you have found most inspiring, and the course assignments and independent research projects you have enjoyed the most.
-Attend departmental seminars to hear visiting scientists explain their discipline and work.
+If your institution organizes research seminars, attend them regularly to hear local and visiting scientists explain their discipline and work.
 Ask faculty in your department about their research and labs.
 Ask graduate students how they have chosen their programs and thesis advisers, and how they are spending their days in the lab.

 Contact potential supervisors directly and early – Unlike departments who admit a cadre of students "at large", EARTH admits applicants only if a faculty member or researcher agrees to advise and mentor them.
 This means that your chances of admission will be highest if you have contacted one or more faculty members in advance.
 Explore the research pages of EARTH faculty and researchers, and read a few of their papers.
 Email your CV to potential academic and research mentors.
 Tell them about yourself, your prior research experience, why you are interested in graduate school, and why you want to pursue a MS or PhD with them.
 Ask them to explain their potential projects, funding, mentoring styles, and lab cultures.
 If you receive a positive reply, send follow-up questions and suggest a phone or video call or a meeting at an upcoming conference like GSA or AGU.
 See this and this document for tips on correspondence.